-On Mac OS launchd is used VirtualBox Χ, to start the Oracle VM webservice.
-An example configuration file can be found \$HOME/Library/LaunchAgents/org.virtualbox.vboxwebsrv.plist.
+On Mac OS X, launchd is used the Oracle VM VirtualBox to start webservice. configuration file be found An example can in \$HOME/Library/LaunchAgents/org.virtualbox.vboxwebsrv.plist.
 It can be enabled by changing the Disabled key from true to false.
 To manually start the service use the following command:

-'''

 launchctl load ~/Library/LaunchAgents/org.virtualbox.vboxwebsrv.plist

-'''